cdapio/hydrator-plugins/http-plugins/docs/HTTPCallback-postaction.md

 **method:** The http request method.

-**body:** The optional request body.
+**body:** Optional request body.

+**followRedirects:** Whether to automatically follow redirects.
+Defaults to true.

-**connectionTimeoutMillis:** The connect timeout in milliseconds for the http request.
-Defaults to 0.
+**connectTimeout:** The time in milliseconds to wait for a connection.
+Set to 0 for infinite.
+Defaults to 60000 (1 minute).
-A timeout of 0 is interpreted as an infinite timeout.

 **numRetries:** The number of times the request should be retried if the request fails.
 Defaults to 0.

-**requestProperties:** Properties to add to the request.
-Should be a JSONObject of string key values.
-For example: {\"Accept-Language\", \"en-US,en;q=0.5\"}.
+**requestHeaders:** An optional string of header values to send in each request where the keys and values are delimited by : and each pair is delimited by a newline (\n).

 Example
 -------